Ogden UT Advance Health Care Directives Law Firm

 - It specifically names a trusted person to direct your health care if you are unable to do so yourself.

 - It can save you thousands upon thousands of dollars.
-Many individuals receive health care they don’t want because their family members desire to keep them alive as long as possible.
+Many individuals receive the healthcare they don’t want because their family members desire to keep them alive as long as possible.
 Sometimes extensive medical treatment can cost hundreds of thousands of dollars.
 When this occurs, the medical facility providing your treatment will often receive their payment out of your estate after you die.

 - It sets out the types of medical treatment you would or would not like to receive in certain situations.